 The Gag Gift

-Get silly and ask participating gift-givers to wrap their best gag gift idea for the group exchange.
-A whoopie cushion?
+For a funny Christmas exchange idea, get silly and ask participating gift-givers to wrap their best gag gift idea for the group exchange.
+A Whoopee cushion?
 A can of Spam?
 An ugly holiday sweater?

 Holiday Treasure Hunt